 Hack One: Use Baking Soda and Vinegar

 It’s a strange mix, but it works.
-Mix one-third cup of vinegar and one-third cup baking soda.
+Mix one-third cup of vinegar and one-third cup of baking soda.
 The mixture will fizz, but it’s safe.
 Pour it down the drain, and let it go to work.
-The mixture will degrade old hair, gunk and grime.
+The mixture will degrade old hair, gunk, and grime.
 Plus, it’s cheap to concoct!